Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
 - Engage in ongoing discussions in the designated Discord channel ("discuss-DAO-creation") to refine the proposed structure and governance models based on community feedback.
-- Identifying technical requirements and resources needed for DAO implementation.
+- Identify necessary technical resources and requirements for setting up the DAO.
-- Drafting a detailed proposal for community review and feedback.
+- Draft a detailed proposal for community review and feedback, integrating insights gathered from community discussions.

 ### Objectives
 - Emphasize the need for community-driven engagement and transparent decision-making.